kaltura/platform-install-packages/doc/platform-monitors.md

 # Setting up Kaltura platform monitoring

+### Before You Get Started Notes

+* If you see a `#` at the beginning of a line, this line should be run as `root`.
+* Please review the [frequently answered questions](https://github.com/kaltura/platform-install-packages/blob/master/doc/kaltura-packages-faq.md) document for general help before posting to the forums or issue queue.
+* [Kaltura Inc.](http://corp.kaltura.com) also provides commercial editions including pro-active platform monitoring, applications, SLA, 24/7 support and professional services.
+If you're looking for a commercially supported version with integrations to commercial encoders, streaming servers, eCDN, DRM and more - Start a [Free Trial on Kaltura.com Hosted Platform](http://corp.kaltura.com/free-trial) or [Kaltura' Commercial OnPrem Edition™](http://corp.kaltura.com/Deployment-Options/Kaltura-On-Prem-Edition).
+For existing RPM based users, Kaltura offers commercial upgrade options.

 The Kaltura server includes extensive monitoring scripts, making use of our PHP5 API.
 Apart from the scripts themselves, template configuration files for the Nagios monitoring system [http://www.nagios.com] are also supplied.
 The monitors operate on partner -4, created as part of the installation and dedicated to this purpose.

-* Please review the [frequently answered questions](https://github.com/kaltura/platform-install-packages/blob/master/doc/kaltura-packages-faq.md) document for general help before posting to the forums or issue queue.
 * The configuration for the API monitors is auto generated and placed here:
 `/opt/kaltura/app/tests/monitoring/config.ini`
 * The nagios templates can be found here: